-To achieve satisfactory results, cleanliness during construction is important:

-- 1. Care should be taken to keep mortar from dropping on the exposed masonry. - 2.
+- To achieve satisfactory results, cleanliness during construction is important: - 1.
+Care should be taken to keep mortar from dropping on the exposed masonry. - 2.
 At the end of the workday, excess mortar remaining on the brick should be brushed off with a stiff bristle brush. - 3.
 At day's end, cover the tops of unfinished walls to prevent moisture penetration, and turn scaffold planks on edge. - 4.
 Protect the bases of walls from dirt and mud.

 Note: Because of the extensive variety of applications, job conditions, and cleaning methods available for use with clay masonry, these recommendations do not eliminate the need to test chemicals and procedures for every project.
 Other cleaning solutions are available for remedial cleaning.
 Contact your local Glen-Gery representative prior to exposing brick to such cleaning solutions.
+Avoid contacting non-masonry materials with masonry cleaning solutions.
 Reactions of solutions with materials other than the listed brick are not the responsibility of Glen-Gery.